Our videos on YouTube

 The following video zooms in on the the statue for a closer look at the details:

-If you found this guide to Plaza Italia in Palermo, Buenos Aires useful, share it with others:
+If you found this guide about Plaza Italia in Palermo, Buenos Aires interesting or useful, let others know about it.